Laravel 5.4

 Introduction

 Laravel’s localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.
-Language strings are stored in files within the resources/lang
+Language strings are stored in files within the resources/lang directory.
+Within this directory there should be a subdirectory for each language supported by the application:

 |